THE (CONTINUING) STORY OF

 "From day one we have never operated as appealing only to homosexuals.
 Our thought was that the well developed, artistically portrayed male body had universal appeal over the centuries and we wanted to continue the tradition in the current idiom.
 The appeal varies in nature and degree, but it is truly all-encompassing.
 On this basis, we could offer our work to a broad market and obtain models from a wide spectrum.
 This may seem sophistry, but it has guided us to this day, allowing us to operate straightforwardly for 42 years while many others have come and gone.

 "We do not consider homosexual an absolute term, but consider those termed homosexual, on average like everyone else.
 This belief is frequently resented by some on both sides of the fence, but it is deeply held by many.
 Thus to present Western (Photography Guild) as something of a masquerade for many years would be inaccurate, sort of an ex-post facto donning of a hair shirt.
 We have never had problems with the authorities, and I would find it difficult to deny the basis on which we have operated over the years.
-It would particularly undermine out rapport with the models.
 I realize a book has to appeal to its potential market, in this instance I think the truth has considerable interest for many.
 To my certain knowledge, it has had for many thousands of our customers, who are nothing if not articulate."

 I find this to be a fascinating insight into Don's thinking.